morey-ow/tlrc23-24/brain_dump.md

 ___
 ## Events

+**Funding**
+I asked Dorothy Escribano about funding amount (on August 25, 2023).

+(Last year TLRC was budgeted \$1000 from Provost, but used about \$100 for light refreshments.
+Outside speakers were paid \$250 (and all such sessions were remote) from CETL grant money.
+In-person sessions had local speakers but were not well attended.)

 According to the TLRC Annual Planning Calendar (pre-2020):
 - Select possible dates for fall events and reserve Red Room as early as possible.